Last updated on March 24th, 2025 at 01:33 pm

 Tax Foundation

 Our short article below is just the start of your understanding of planning for the tax year 2025.
-Remember you can make deposits into your retirement accounts until April 14, 2025, for the year 2024.
-If you have not made your maximum contribution during the calendar year 2024.
+Remember you can make deposits into your retirement accounts until April 14, 2025, for the year 2024 if you have not made your maximum contribution during the calendar year 2024.

 You can do so until April 2024 along with your contribution for the tax year 2025.
 The longer the funds are in your retirement accounts, the greater the potential return.